Boobano Farm is a multiplayer online puzzle game created by Mad Genius Escape Co. in Portland, OR.

 Style of Play: multiplayer online puzzle game – somewhere between a digital escape game and a point-and-click adventure

 Recommended Team Size: 8-10 (supports teams of up to 16 players)

 Play Time: 60 minutes

 Booking: book online for a specific time slot

-Boonabo Farm was a chaotic multiplayer online game.
+Boobano Farm was a chaotic multiplayer online game.
 This was a browser-based live game with a Zoom-based component.
 Nearly all interactions took place in a point-and-click interface, played live.
 It focused on collaborative puzzles that required teamwork.
-Boonabo Farm was meant to be played with a team of 8-16 players.
+Boobano Farm was meant to be played with a team of 8-16 players.

 Hivemind Review Scale